salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 	  fields=items/id.
 * a wildcard, "\*"  can be used for all properties within a sub-object
     * For example: fields=items/pagemap/\* selects all objects in a pagemap.

+# Sorting

+Routes MAY support sorting.
+Routes supporting sorting MUST only use instances of the query string `sort`.
+Properties MUST be defined with the Field Specification Format.
+Routes MAY support a subset of properties in the resource's data section.
+A sort's property MUST be a comma separated list of valid properties.
+A sort with a field specification wider than one property MUST return 400 error.

+By default the sort order is ascending.
+Routes MUST support a descending flag on all valid properties with a leading "-" on the field specification format.

+# Partial Responses
+Routes SHOULD support partial responses.
+Properties to **include** MUST be specified by the query string "fields".
+The format MUST be "Field Specification format".

+* comma-separated list to select multiple properties

 See also [Salesforce Style](http://www.salesforce.com/us/developer/docs/api_rest/Content/dome_get_field_values.htm)